Lupus590/CARPG_-_An_RPG_Engine/notes/Magic.md

 #Magic is a science
-From the sourcoers apprentcice (film)
+From the sorcerers apprentice (film)
 * "is this science or magic?"
-* "both, if you want to set something on fire, you vibrate its molucules until so that they produce heat.
+* "both, if you want to set something on fire, you vibrate its molecules until so that they produce heat.
 Eventually it will combust."

 tech is just automated magic
 science, tech and magic http://www.springhole.net/writing/mix-science-and-magic.htm